A partnership between the Foundation and CA Romania to support microfinance

 ©Philippe Lissac

 CambodiaMag interviewed Dara Huot, Director of Phare "Performing Social Enterprise," a partner of the Grameen Crédit Agricole Foundation.
-He shared his concerns and hopes for the Phare circus' social enterprise.
+He shared his concerns and hopes regarding the Phare circus' social enterprise.

 Since March 17, performances at the Phare Circus, one of the main attractions in Siem Reap and Battambang, have been suspended...